Hattiesburg–Laurel Regional Airport

-The runway is long enough to handle Boeing 757s and Boeing 767s chartered by college football teams visiting Hattiesburg to play the University of Southern Mississippi.
+The runway is long enough to handle Boeing 757s and Boeing 767s chartered by college football teams visiting Hattiesburg to play at the University of Southern Mississippi.

 The airport's IATA code (PIB) refers to its former name, Pine Belt Regional Airport.

-Hattiesburg is halfway between Mississippi's two major airports – Gulfport–Biloxi International Airport and Jackson–Evers International Airport.
+Hattiesburg is located halfway between Mississippi's two major airports – Gulfport–Biloxi International Airport in Gulfport and Jackson–Evers International Airport in Jackson.
 The three cities are linked by the four-lane U.S. Highway 49.

 As per the Federal Aviation Administration, this airport had 12,576 passenger boardings (enplanements) in calendar year 2008, 12,972 in 2009, and 13,766 in 2010.
 The National Plan of Integrated Airport Systems for 2011–2015 categorized it as a primary commercial service airport.

 Facilities and aircraft

+The airport is located in unincorporated Jones County.
+The airport has a Moselle postal address, but it is not located in the Moselle census-designated place.

 Hattiesburg–Laurel Regional Airport covers an area of 1,170 acres (473 ha) at an elevation of 298 feet (91 m) above mean sea level.
-It has one runway designated 18/36 with an asphalt surface measuring 6,501 by 150 feet (1,982 x 46 m).
+It has one runway designated 18/36 with an asphalt surface measuring 6,502 by 150 feet (1,982 x 46 m).

-For the 12-month period ending February 7, 2012, the airport had 37,710 aircraft operations, an average of 103 per day: 96% general aviation, 3-4% scheduled commercial, and <1% military.
-At that time 62 aircraft were based at this airport: 65% single-engine, 21% multi-engine, 10% jet, and 5% helicopter.
+For the 12-month period ending March 1, 2022, the airport had 37,560 aircraft operations, an average of 103 per day: 95% general aviation, 4% scheduled commercial, and <1% military.
+At that time 58 aircraft were based at this airport: 41 single-engine, 8 multi-engine, 8 jet, and 1 helicopter.

 In late 2011 the airport began an extensive refurbishment of the main terminal building.

 In early 2022, FedEx Ground announced it would begin construction on a $12 million distribution center in the airport.
 The project will add over 200 jobs and cover over 200,000 square feet of space.